Autosomal Dominant Inheritance

 There are 2 types of chromosomes:

 There are 4 possible combinations in the children (see figure).
-These combinations are possible every time a pregnancy occurs between these 2 individuals.
-The gender of the children (whether they are sons or daughters) does not matter.
+These combinations are possible every time a pregnancy occurs between these two people.
+The gender of the child (whether it is male or female) does not matter.
 The chance is 50/50 for them to inherit the autosomal genes.

-A characteristic of some dominant genes is that they can have variable expression.
-This means that some people have milder or more intense characteristics than others.
+Some dominant genes can have variable expression.
+This means that some people have milder or more intense traits than others.
 Another important characteristic of dominant genes is that, in some cases, they can have reduced penetrance.
 This means that sometimes a person can have a dominant gene copy but not show any signs of the gene.
 The concept of reduced penetrance is particularly important in the case of autosomal dominant cancer susceptibility genes.
 If a person has inherited a cancer susceptibility gene, it does not mean they will automatically develop cancer.
-It simply means that the person has inherited a mutation in a gene that gives them a higher chance to develop cancer than someone without the mutation.
+It simply means that the person has inherited a mutation in a gene that gives them a higher chance of getting cancer than someone without the mutation.

 Examples of conditions involving autosomal dominant inheritance are: